alexehrlich/42Berlin-Core-minishell/README.md

 # 42Berlin-Core-minishell

-This group project ([alexehrlich](https://github.com/alexehrlich) and [leonyannick](https://github.com/leonyannick)) of the 42 core curriculium is about writing our own shell program by recreating (at least some of) the functionality of BASH.
+This group project between [alexehrlich](https://github.com/alexehrlich) and [leonyannick](https://github.com/leonyannick) of the 42 core curriculium is about writing our own shell program by recreating (at least some of) the functionality of BASH.
-Due to its lack of usage it is baptized ushelless.
-The learnings of the project on the other hand are anything else but useless.
 We learned to organize a big problem in different submodules, determine interfaces between them and organize our workflow with a shared repository.

 # Fuctionality